Flushing & Locking Practices

 10.2 Practice Recommendation

-CNSA recommends to lock CVADs for paediatric and adult patients with cancer according to the evidence for the type of CVAD.
-Refer to the sections below.
+CNSA recommends locking central venous access devices (CVADs) for paediatric and adult patients with cancer according to the evidence for the type of CVAD.

-11. TOTALLY IMPLANTED VASCULAR ACCESS DEVICES (TIVAD)
+11. TOTALLY IMPLANTED VENOUS DEVICES (TIVAD)

 11.1 Summary of Evidence